10 Steps for Effective Business Process Review

 Step 10: Finalize Process Recommendations

 Present ‘to-be’ processes back to customer-facing personnel as well as process SMEs for final approval.
-Next, prioritize these new processes for incorporation into the Social CRM initiative based on urgency, potential impact and available resources.
+Next, prioritize these new processes for incorporation into the customer strategy initiative based on urgency, potential impact and available resources.

 One additional point: I am all in favor of inviting customers to participate throughout this process review.
 Most business processes ultimately impact customers in some way, and it is a good practice to include customer feedback wherever the organization’s comfort level permits.